techno-tim/techno-tim.github.io/_posts/2024-01-15-homepage-dashboard.md

     weatherapi: weatherapiapikey
 ```

-Why do this?
-Isn't this a lot of work?
+> *Note: Why do this?
+Isn't this a lot of work?*
 1 word, it's "repeatable".
 We can back up our yaml files and even share them if we want.
 Also works great with Kubernetes since you can pass a `ConfigMap` file to your deployment thus not needed a volume.
+{: .prompt-info }

 ## Services

-services are configured in `service.yaml` and really are button for accessing some of your services
+Services are configured in `service.yaml` and really are button for accessing some of your services

-edit `service.yaml`
+Edit `service.yaml`

 ```bash
 nano config/service.yaml